-The Company launched its Uniden® U620 multi-purpose rugged cellular phone for both mobile industrial users (agriculture, security, construction, mining, forestry and many other industries the Company already targets with its Uniden® connected-vehicle-devices) and recreational outdoor consumers.
+The Company launched in 2016 its Uniden® U620 multi-purpose rugged cellular phone for both mobile industrial users (agriculture, security, construction, mining, forestry and many other industries the Company already targets with its Uniden® connected-vehicle-devices) and recreational outdoor consumers.
 Rugged phones are cellular devices that are designed to operate reliably in abusive environments.

-The powerful, multi-functional cellular phone by Uniden® is based on an Android operating system, with all the features expected in an ultra-rugged device while supporting leading Push-To-Talk software options for instant communication.
+The powerful, multi-functional cellular phone under the Uniden® brand is based on an Android operating system, with all the features expected in an rugged device while supporting leading Push-To-Talk software options for instant communication.